AbdelErrahmane/ScientificAfrican/README.md

 ## Performance Metrics
 The folders `NF-BoT-IoT-v2_Results_Performances_Models` and `NF-ToN-IoT-v2_Results_Performances_Models` contain JSON files with the performance measurements of the machine learning models.
 These files include metrics evaluation criteria.
 ## Model Deployment
-The folders `NF-BoT-IoT-v2_TinyML_Models_Arduino_C` and `NF-ToN-IoT-v2_TinyML_Models_Arduino_C` contain the code for all generated models to deploy on Arduino.
+The zip files `NF-BoT-IoT-v2_TinyML_Models_Arduino_C.zip` and `NF-ToN-IoT-v2_TinyML_Models_Arduino_C.zip` contain the code for all generated models to deploy on Arduino.
 You can perform further experimentation, such as measuring energy consumption, to enhance the evaluation of the models.

 ## Citation
 If you use this work, please cite the paper as follows: